Github1niki/Data-Science-and-Machine-Learning-Capstone-Project/README.md

-# testrepo

-##Editing the file

-Its a markdown file in this repository.
+# Data Science and Machine Learning Capstone Project
+Part of the IBM Data Science Professional Certificate, multiple assignments in the course Data Science and Machine Learning Capstone Project